Peter King's Monday Morning QB: Mock Draft

 I

-So when the draft kicks off Thursday night, one team’s fans are going to have to be patient.
+So when the draft kicks off on Thursday night, one team’s fans are going to have to be patient.
 Like, ridiculously patient.

 The Rams’ first pick is the 87th overall choice, barring a trade.
 That’s two-thirds of the way down into the third round.
 Los Angeles will not have a pick Thursday night for the approximately three-and-a-half-hour first round.
 Los Angeles will not have a pick for the approximately two-and-a-half-hour second round.
-Los Angeles will not have a pick for about the first 70 minutes of round three.
+Los Angeles will not have a pick for about the first 70 minutes of Round 3.
 In total, that’s seven hours of dead time for Rams fans.

 Thursday’s draft coverage starts at 8 p.m.
 ET.
 Nothing for the Rams that night.

 Friday’s draft coverage starts at 7 p.m.
 ET.
-Nothing for the Rams that night, if the timing is approximately what it was last year, till about 10:38 p.m.
+Nothing for the Rams that night, if the timing is approximately what it was last year, until about 10:38 p.m.
 ET.

-Then nothing till late in Round 4, the 35th pick of day three.
+Then nothing until late in Round 4, the 35th pick of day three.

 That better be one heck of a draft party, with lots of free booze, for the Rams in Los Angeles this weekend.